pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 There are three ways you can draw: directly, directly onto avionics screens, and in a window.

+.. note:: You can also "draw" by creating three-dimensional objects and "placing" them
+          in the view.
+This is most commonly used for scenery objects and described in the :any:`XPLMInstance`.

 * **Direct drawing** involves drawing to the screen before or after X-Plane finishes a phase of drawing.
 When you draw directly, you can specify whether x-plane is to complete this phase or not.
 This allows you to do